cahirwpz/mimiker/README.md

 ###### `./run_tests.py` usefull arguments:
 * `-h` - prints script usage.
 * `--infinite` - keep testing until some error is found.
-* `--non-interactive` - do not run gdb session if tests fail.
+* `--non-interactive` - do not run gdb interactive session if tests fail.
 * `--thorough` - generate much more test seeds.
 Testing will take much more time.

 Documentation